Brutus11111/pselc/README.md

 options : &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-s  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Scan for PDFs in subdirectories as well

-Warning: -s might be slow if you have hundreds of PDFs in a directory
+**Warning**: -s might be slow if you have hundreds of PDFs in a directory